-Thad Moore is a reporter on The Post and Courier’s Watchdog and Public Service team, a native of Columbia and a graduate of the University of South Carolina.
+Thad Moore is a reporter on The Post and Courier’s Watchdog and Public Service team and a graduate of the University of South Carolina.
 To share tips securely, reach Moore via ProtonMail at firstname.lastname@example.org or on Signal at 843-214-6576.